Youth & Gang Violence Prevention

-Applications for participants are being accepted until Friday, March 11th and can be accessed by visiting our STEP Application - Request a City Service page.
+Applications for participants are being accepted until March 31st and can be accessed by visiting the official STEP website page.

 In order to address the needs of referrals made from the Seeing Opportunities Within Program, a multidisciplinary Intervention Team has been formed.
 The Team will create an individualized case management plan for each client to receive services, while simultaneously addressing social deficits and negative behaviors.
 This approach helps gang-involved youth leave gangs and facilitates positive change within the community.
 This team will work to increase the effectiveness of individual agency efforts, reduce duplication of services, increase access to needed services, and ensure that gang members are held accountable for their actions.
 This multidisciplinary approach will ensure that all agencies working with these clients have a common goal and shared strategies for each client.